-We speak with Michael Corr, CEO of Durolabs, formerly head of engineering at several hardware startups in the US and China; Sean Scott, CEO of COMUNITY, formerly of VANS, ASICS, Nike, and TOMS; Clarissa Redwine who heads up Kickstarter’s hardware community on the West coast; and Jaleh Factor, who brings her accounting background to her role as founder and CEO of Sourcing Theory, an apparel factory in DTLA.
+Host Z Holly speaks with Michael Corr, CEO of Durolabs, formerly head of engineering at several hardware startups in the US and China; Sean Scott, CEO of COMUNITY, formerly of VANS, ASICS, Nike, and TOMS; Clarissa Redwine who heads up Kickstarter’s hardware community on the West coast; and Jaleh Factor (not pictured), who brings her accounting background to her role as founder and CEO of Sourcing Theory, an apparel factory in DTLA.
 The conversation was recorded live at the LA Cleantech Incubator, at an event co-hosted by MAKE IT IN LA, ArtCenter College of Design, Supplyframe, Kickstarter, and Califia Farms.

-I was curious how to model your expenses, how to assess the risks, and how to consider the hidden costs of manufacturing overseas.
+I was curious how we can model our expenses, how to assess the risks, and how to consider the hidden costs of manufacturing overseas.
 We discuss the ethical and sustainability considerations, which aren’t as simple as they seem.
 We talk about how to find your suppliers.
 And we hear some horror stories from the trenches.

 This episode is not meant as a sales pitch for local manufacturing.
 Every company needs to do what’s right for their business.
 But, as I suspected, the decision isn’t as obvious as people make it out to be.
 This week’s guests give some surprising answers.

 Cost calculator: Reshorenow.org

 Episode with Jesse Genet of Lumi: http://makeitinla.org/jessegenet